Should I Stay or Should I Go?

 Should I cool it or should I blow? (me debo ir o quedarme)

 “So ya gotta let me know…Should I stay or should I go?”.
 This is the question.
 In fact, the bigger and more complex the decision we are contemplating equals the more ambivalence we feel.
 Navigating decisions like this alone can be overwhelming.
 We all need guidance and support.
 All of us also have blind spots.
-Having a trusted relationship counselor or therapist to get in the roller coaster with you can help you to make a well informed decision.
-At Crossroads Counseling we offer “Couples Counseling for One” services for individuals who are at that place of debating should I stay or should I go.
+Having a trusted relationship counselor or therapist to help you get off the roller coaster is invaluable.
+At Crossroads Counseling we offer “Couples Counseling for One” services for individuals who are at that place of contemplating if they should or go.

 A word of caution: a good relationship therapist will not tell you what to do or make the decision for you.
-Instead, they will help you to process through the stages of change and help you to work through your ambivalence.
-They will help you see your blind spots and process your emotions, thoughts, needs, and wants.
+Instead, they will help you to process through the stages of change and help you explore your ambivalence through couples counseling for one sessions.
+The therapist will help you see your blind spots and process your emotions, thoughts, needs, and wants.

 And for your listening pleasure check out the video below of the Clash singing “Should I Stay or Should I go”: